 10 Ways to Beat the Heat and Avoid High Utility Bills

-Instead of enlisting the aid of just your air conditioner to cool off your home, be sure to use fans as well.
-While fans are able to “cool” off a room by circulating air within it, this won’t actually reduce the temperature of the space, but it will promote the sensation of coolness.
-As a result, it is important that you turn off your fan when you leave the room or else you are just wasting energy.
-The best part about utilizing a fan in the summer is that in terms of cost, it is a much better alternative to A/C.
+Instead of relying on only your air conditioner to cool off your home, utilize fans to circulate air within it.
+While this won’t actually reduce the temperature of the space, it will promote the sensation of coolness.
+Note that it is important to turn off your fan when you leave the room or else you are just wasting electricity.
+The best part about using a fan on a warm day is that it is a much more affordable alternative to air conditioning.

 3. Outdoor Movie Night

 Warm nights offers a great opportunity to make memories with family and friends.
 Spending time outside is an easy way to cut back on energy expenses.
 Schedule a neighborhood-wide outdoor movie night.
 Set up lawn chairs and blankets and neighbors can share light snacks.
 However you plan it, everyone in the community can come together to watch a family-friendly film under the stars!